haskell-distributed/distributed-process/documentation.md

 ### Typed Channels

 Channels provides an alternative to message transmission with `send` and `expect`.
-While `send` and `expect` allow  transmission of messages of any `Serializable` type, channels require a uniform type.
+While `send` and `expect` allow us to transmit messages of any `Serializable` type, channels require a uniform type.
 Channels work like a distributed equivalent of Haskell's `Control.Concurrent.Chan`, however they have distinct ends: a single receiving port and a corollary send port.

-Channels provide a nice alternative to *bare send and receive*, which is a bit *unHaskellish*, because the processes message queue has messages of multiple types, and we have to do dynamic type checking.
+Channels provide a nice alternative to *bare send and receive*, which is a bit *un-Haskell-ish*, since our process' message queue can contain messages of multiple types, forcing us to undertake dynamic type checking at runtime.

 We create channels with a call to `newChan`, and send/receive on them using the `{send,receive}Chan` primitives: